Optimal Fairness Scheduling for Coded Caching in Multi-AP Wireless Local Area Networks: The ``Random Greedy Association" Algorithm

-As a brief explanation, at every iteration, the algorithm first checks if inactive helpers can be made active without causing interference to the active ones ($\textsc{AssignHelpers}$ script), and if that's possible, tries to maximize the number of users assigned to such recently activated helpers ($\textsc{AssignUsers}$ script).
+As a brief explanation, at every iteration, the algorithm first checks if inactive helpers can be made active without causing interference to the active ones ($\textsc{AssignHelpers}$), and if that's possible, tries to maximize the number of users assigned to such recently activated helpers ($\textsc{AssignUsers}$).
 In both checks, users are filtered based on their degree values $\Sfd(\cdot)$, and it is ensured that every active helper serves at most one user assigned to every cache profile.
-A new iteration starts after at least one of the active helpers finishes delivering video chunks, and it is assumed that the helpers that do not finish delivery remain active in the new iteration.\footnote{This is an important practical consideration as without that, we may need to further split subpackets into arbitrary smaller parts.} The algorithm runs as long as a minimum number of chunks are delivered to every user.
-It should be noted that we shuffle various vectors repeatedly during the algorithm runtime to avoid stalling.
-An example of stalling possibility without shuffling is provided in Example~\ref{exmp:stalling} (c.f appendix).
+A new iteration starts after at least one active helper finishes delivering video chunks, and it is assumed that the helpers that do not finish delivery remain active in the new iteration.\footnote{This is an important practical consideration as without that, we may need to further split subpackets into arbitrary smaller parts.} The algorithm runs as long as a minimum number of chunks are delivered to every user.